C043/ShellGPT/README.md

 # The system might need your root privileges
 sudo npm i -g .
 ```
-3. Configure the tool with your api key
+3. Configure the tool with your api key and model of choice
 ```bash
 gpt configure -key
 gpt configure -model